Inductively coupled plasma mass spectrometry: Elemental analysis

+Single particles

+Single particle inductively coupled plasma mass spectrometry (SP-ICP-MS) was designed for particle suspensions in 2000 by Claude Degueldre.
+He first tested this new methodology at the Forel Institute of the University of Geneva and presented this approach at the 'Colloid 2oo2' symposium during the spring 2002 meeting of the EMRS, and in the proceedings in 2003.
+This study presents the theory of SP ICP-MS and the results of tests carried out on clay particles (montmorillonite) as well as other suspensions of colloids.
+This method was then tested on thorium dioxide nanoparticles, zirconium dioxide and gold nanoparticles and uranium dioxide nano- and micro-particles.

 Hardware

 In terms of input and output, ICP-MS instrument consumes prepared sample material and translates it into mass-spectral data.
 Actual analytical procedure takes some time; after that time the instrument can be switched to work on the next sample.
 Series of such sample measurements requires the instrument to have plasma ignited, meanwhile a number of technical parameters has to be stable in order for the results obtained to have feasibly accurate and precise interpretation.
 Maintaining the plasma requires a constant supply of carrier gas (usually, pure argon) and increased power consumption of the instrument.
 When these additional running costs are not considered justified, plasma and most of auxiliary systems can be turned off.
 In such standby mode only pumps are working to keep proper vacuum in mass-spectrometer.

 The constituents of ICP-MS instrument are designed to allow for reproducible and/or stable operation.